auriq/ESSKibanaDataVisualization/README.md

 Essentia, data visualization with Kibana.
 =

-This repository is for a sample how essentia stream data into elasticsearch and view it via kibana.
+This repository illustrates how essentia streams data into Elasticsearch and view it via Kibana.

-## Environment that this sample is using
+## Environment used in this sample

 - amazon ec2

-- java8
+- Java8

-- elasticsearch 2.3.5
+- Elasticsearch 2.3.5

-- kibana 4.5.4
+- Kibana 4.5.4

 - aq_tools 1.2.4